aldompe95/harmonizeproject/README.md

 * screen
 * cd harmonizeproject
 * ./harmonize.py
+* Type Ctrl+A and Ctrl-D to continue running the script in the background.
+* To resume the terminal session use       `screen -r`
+* Press ENTER to safely stop the program.

 * If you have not set up a bridge before, the program will attempt to register you on the bridge.
 You will have 45 second to push the button on the bridge. *Current Bug - After registering, the script will store the clientdata but fail.
 Workaround - Simply run the script again.
 * If multiple bridges are found, you will be given the option to select one.
 You will have to do this every time if you have multiple bridges (for now).
 * If multiple entertainment areas are found, you will be given the option to select one.
 You can also enter this as a command line argument.
-* Enter Ctrl+A and then Ctrl+D; then, feel free to disconnect from the device.
-To resume the terminal use       *screen -r
-* Press ENTER to safely stop the program.
-Using Ctrl+C works but does not formally end the entertainment streaming session and thus, for an additional 10 seconds, the lights are rendered uncommunicable.

 Command line arguments:
 * -v            Display verbose output